AndrewWPhillips/eggql/TUTORIAL.md

-## Tutorial
+## Star Wars Tutorial

 This tutorial will show you how to implement a GraphQL service using Go and **eggql**.
-(See the GraphQL [Star Wars Tutorial](https://graphql.org/learn/) for how you can query the service.)
+(See the corresponding GraphQL [Star Wars Frontend Tutorial](https://graphql.org/learn/) for how you can query this service.)
 It shows how to implement every feature of a GraphQL service except for subscriptions.
-(Subscriptions are also not covered in the **Star Wars** tutorial.)
+(Subscriptions are also not covered in the **Star Wars** frontend tutorial.)

 Remember, this tutorial is about implementing the backend (a GraphQL service), so I'll focus on creating the service, not on using it.
 It's mainly Go code with a few test queries.
 We **won't** look at aliases, fragments, inline fragments, variables, directives, schemas and introspection, but rest assured they work.
-These things are all covered in the GraphQL **Star Wars** tutorial if you want to try the queries from that.
+These things are all covered in the GraphQL **Star Wars** frontend tutorial if you want to try the queries from that.

 You should probably follow this tutorial sequentially as each section builds on the previous, but here are some links if you need to quickly find specific information:

-1. [Basic Types](#basic-types) - objects (including nested objects), lists and scalars (String, etc)
+1. [Basic Types](#basic-types) - objects (including nested objects), lists and scalars (String, Int, etc)
-2. [Resolvers and Arguments](#resolver-functions-and-arguments) - every query field can have argument(s) to refine the data returned
+2. [Resolvers and Arguments](#resolver-functions-and-arguments) - a resolver function can have argument(s) to refine the data returned
 3. [Enums](#enums) - GraphQL has enum types but Go doesn't, so they need to be handled specially
 4. [Mutations](#mutations-and-input-types) - Queries retrieve data, Mutations modify the data
 5. [Input Types](input-types) - mutations (and queries) sometimes need complex arguments